top of page

 1

-1) The 10 companies in my portfolio were selected because they had relatively high dividend yields (4.2%) when purchased in 2010, as compared to the dividend yield for XIU (2.5%) in that same year.
+There are two reasons why the dividends paid into my portfolio were higher than the dividends paid by XIU.
+Firstly, the ten companies in my portfolio were selected because they had relatively high dividend yields (4.2% on average) when purchased in 2010, as compared to the dividend yield for XIU (2.5%) in that same year.

 The information on this website is provided for educational purposes only and is provided without warranty of any kind.
 If you require financial, legal, or other expert advice you should retain the services of an independent, suitably qualified professional.
 Please read the full Disclaimer and Limits of Liability for more details.